thierrygosselin/grur/README.md

 -   If you don’t understand something, please let me know and raise an [issue](https://github.com/thierrygosselin/grur/issues)
 -   Your feedback on what is confusing or hard to understand is valuable.
 -   If you spot a typo, feel free to edit the underlying page and send a pull request.

-New to pull request on github ?
-The process is very easy:
+-   New to pull request on github ?
+[The process is very easy](http://r-pkgs.had.co.nz/git.html#git-pullreq).

--   Click the edit this page on the sidebar.
--   Make the changes using github’s in-page editor and save.
--   Submit a pull request and include a brief description of your changes.
--   “Fixing typos” is perfectly adequate.